Simultaneous predictive bands for functional time series using minimum entropy sets: Experiments

-Two alternative methods are used to compare against our entropy procedure of functional predictive confidence bands, hereafter (\texttt{fpcb}).
-We consider two depth measures that allow to construct simultaneous confidence bands for a functional data set: the modified band depth (MBD) \cite{lopez2009concept} and the random projection depth (RPD) \cite{cuevas2007robust}, already implemented in the \texttt{R}-packages \texttt{`depthTools'} \cite{lopez2013depthtools} and \texttt{`fda-usc'} \cite{febrero2013package} respectively.
-We also construct Gaussian and empirical pointwise bands which involve applying the usual Gaussian and empirical quantiles to the bootstrap pseudo--replicates $\widehat{Z}^*$ at each point of the domain $t\in T$.
-Our proposal is implemented in the \texttt{R}-package \texttt{`fpcb'} \cite{fpcb}.

-In what follows, we consider the Gaussian kernel function $K(t,s)=\exp({-\sigma\|t-s\|^2})$ for the estimation of the ARH-RKHS.
+\paragraph{Calibration} In what follows, we consider the Gaussian kernel function $\allowbreak K(t,s) = \exp({-\sigma (t-s)^2})$ for the estimation of the ARH-RKHS.
 For both the prediction and inferential exercises all the hyperparameters are calibrated through grid search over a predefined temporal window dividing the sample for training and validation (the percentages are specified for each experiment).
-These hyperparameters are: the bandwidth parameter of the kernel, ($\sigma$); the dimension of the basis function system ($d$) of the ARH-RKHS; the functional principal components for the FPCA-FAR and FPLSR methods.
+These hyperparameters are: the bandwidth parameter of the kernel ($\sigma$) and the dimension of the basis function system ($d$) for the ARH-RKHS; the number of functional principal components for the FAR and FPLSR methods.
+To calibrate the hyperparameters of each model, we divide the FTS into the usual training-validation fashion (80\%-20\%) and we simulate an extra curve to test the results.
+The number of bootstrap pseudo-replicates B for the proposed predictive band is set to 1000 and remain fixed for all the numerical experiments.
 The optimal parameter is the one that minimises a particular metric.
-In the prediction task this metric is the root mean square error and for the task of the $\text{PCB}_{1-\alpha}$ construction the metric is the pinball loss (see \cite{koenker1978regression}).
-The number of bootstrap pseudo-replicates B is 1000 and remain fixed for all the numerical experiments.
-Finally, the assessment measures are computed on fresh samples out of the calibration time window.
+In the prediction task this metric is the RMSE and for the task of the $\text{PCB}_{1-\alpha}$ construction the metric is the pinball loss (see \cite{koenker1978regression}).
+Given a target $z$, an estimate $\hat{z}$, and quantile level $\tau \in[0,1]$, the pinball loss $\rho_{\tau}$ is defined as

-The full procedure to construct the predictive confidence band construction can be summarized as follows: